GM profit surges to $2.98B on sales of higher-margin trucks - WTMJ

 Detroit (AP) — General Motors’ first-quarter net income surged to $2.98 billion as strong U.S. consumer demand and higher prices offset production cuts brought on by a global shortage of computer chips.

+GM has said the shortage would cost it $1.5 billion to $2 billion in earnings before taxes this year due to lost production.
+The company has been forced to cut production of some smaller vehicles with lower profit margins, such as the Chevrolet Equinox SUV.

+“Is there an impact this year?
+Absolutely,” Barra said on a conference call with reporters.
+“But the team keeps working to minimize it.”

-The big profit increase was 12 times larger than the same period last year, when the start of the coronavirus pandemic forced automakers to shutter factories, limiting GM’s net income to $247 million.
+The first-quarter profit increase was 12 times larger than the same period last year, when the start of the coronavirus pandemic forced automakers to shutter factories, limiting GM’s net income to $247 million.

 The Detroit automaker reported pretax income for a first quarter at $4.4 billion.

-Note: This story has been corrected to show that GM made an adjusted pretax profit of $2.25 during the first quarter, not $2.23.